 This should shock and anger everyone.
 However you may feel about abortion, these decisions are personal and everyone should be able to plan their families without barriers or political interference.

-For those of you who live in a blue state like me and think nothing like this could ever happen to you, I’m sorry to tell you that the Supreme Court is taking up a case this fall that could effectively end Roe v.
-Wade as we know it.
+For those of you who live in a blue state like me and think nothing like this could ever happen to you, I’m sorry to tell you that’s not the case.
 That doesn’t mean that people will stop needing to get abortions, it just means that more people will have to travel to another state (if they have the means to do so) or self-manage their abortions.

 In the words of Dr. Martin Luther King, Jr., “Injustice anywhere is a threat to justice everywhere.”
 It’s up to all of us to speak up and support Texans and all Americans who deserve access to the full range of reproductive health care, including abortion care.
 We cannot allow politicians to make these important medical and parenting decisions for us.